VGAD/ECSE/README.md

 Building and running on Linux
 =============================
-ECSE is confirmed to work on at least Ubuntu 16.04 LTS.
+ECSE is confirmed to work on at least Ubuntu 18.04 LTS.

-First install prequisite libraries:
+First install ECSE prequisite libraries:
 * libboost-all-dev

 Then clone and build SFML (static):